ravendesignsystem/rds/README.md

 6. Merge the `develop` branch into `master`.
 ## Releases

-To create and deploy a new release, follow the steps outlined at [Release Doc](https://github.com/ravendesignsystem/rds/blob/master/RELEASE.md).
+To create and deploy a new release, follow the steps outlined in the [Release Doc](https://github.com/ravendesignsystem/rds/blob/master/RELEASE.md).
 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).